GfSE/SAF-Specification/stakeholders.md

 * How is a critical function decomposed and allocated?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?

-  ***Rationale:  In my role, I need to pass on the resulting system requirements to the subsystems.***
+  ***Rationale:  In my role, I need to pass on the resulting System Requirements to the subsystems.***
 * What Performers or Resources are necessary to operate the intended solution?
 * What additional information the system or a system element needs to generate to enable testing?
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the capabilities that are supported by the system?

-  ***Rationale:  In my role, I need to identify suitable basic components on the grounds of the required system capabilities..***
+  ***Rationale:  In my role, I need to identify suitable basic components on the grounds of the required system capabilities.***
 * What are the configuration items in the physical architecture?
 * What are the consequences, if the Stakeholder’s concerns are not considered?
 * What are the different contexts the system is embedded and utilized in?